piaasol/companion-poc/data/nlu.md

 - recommend me some helpful supplements for the disease
 - what supplement is good for the disease?
 - do i need any supplements?
+- good supplement?
+- supplement recommendation?
 ## intent:start_device_trigger
 - device trigger starts now..
 - device trigger start..
 - device trigger starting
 - starts device trigger action
 - start device trigger now
+- device trigger
+- device trigger now
+- launch device trigger
 ## intent:ask_disease
 - i want to find more about this disease
 - i would like to know more about this disease
 - i sould like to find more abou this disease
 - let's find out more about this disease
 - wanna find out more about the disease
+- ask about disease
+- more info for the disease
+- more about the disease
+- more info for disease
+- find out more about disease
+- find more info for disease
 ## intent:start_product_recommendation_trigger
 - product recommend trigger now
 - product recommendation tirgger starts now...